Dlwnsrl06/dispersion-trading-strategy-/README.md

 and reduced to `data/atm_straddles.csv`, and the point-in-time quarterly weights have been built in `data/quarterly_weights.csv`.

-**The historical glue exists now:** `historical_correlation_series.py` produces the implied and realized correlation *series* that `signal.py` and `backtest.py` take as input.
+**The historical glue exists and has been debugged:** `historical_correlation_series.py` produces the implied and realized correlation *series* that `signal.py` and `backtest.py` take as input.
+It has been run end to end against real historical closes and produces 2,493 daily rows from 2015-10-01 to 2025-08-29, with a plausible spike in implied correlation during the March 2020 COVID selloff.

 For each historical date, the glue script:

-1. Look up the quarter containing the date and pull that quarter's basket from `data/quarterly_weights.csv`.
+1. Look up the quarter containing the date and pull the *prior* quarter's basket from `data/quarterly_weights.csv` (see the point-in-time note below for why it's the prior quarter, not the same one).
 2. Pull each ticker's and SPY's call/put IVs from `data/atm_straddles.csv`.
 3. Drop tickers with no usable quote that day and renormalize the remaining weights to sum to 1.